timothymillar/TEFingerprint/README.md

 * Input bam file
 * `-r/--reference ` reference genome to align informative reads to.
 * `-o/--output` the name of the output (indexed) bam file.
-* `-t/--threads` specifies how many threads to use for alignment in bwa (python components of the pipeline are currently single threaded).
+* `-t/--threads` specifies how many threads to use for alignment in bwa (python components of the pipeline are single threaded).

 Additional arguments: